The Amtrak Wars: Continuation

-The Amtrak Wars is notable for having a cliffhanger ending to the final published volume, in which two of the main characters are killed, one of the three main civilisations is plunged into civil war, and two children are born with pre-ordained destinies.
-However, since 1990 there have been no further additions to the series.
+The final published volume ended with a cliffhanger, in which two of the main characters are killed, one of the three main civilisations is plunged into civil war, and two children are born with pre-ordained destinies.
+Since 1990 there have been no further additions to the series.

 In a letter dated 26 August 1991 Patrick Tilley confirmed that both the fans and publishers wanted additional novels to be published in the series and he was pursuing the matter, but only if he could "make it good enough".
 Rumours circulated for several years that additional novels in the sequence were being written, reaching a height in 1999 when a seventh volume was listed for publication by several websites.
 Unsubstantiated rumours surfaced in 2001 that Book 7 would be called Ghost Rider, and that one of the characters apparently killed at the end of book 6 was not actually dead.

 In 2007 Patrick Tilley once again hinted that the series would continue, although possibly only as a trilogy rather than six more books.